matbalez/lexe-wrapper/README.md

 ## About

-This wrapper is designed to eliminate the friction in getting started with Lexe Bitcoin Lightning Network integration.
-The Lexe Sidecar API itself is excellent - this just handles the setup complexity so you can focus on building great Lightning applications.
+This package is designed to eliminate the friction in getting started with Lexe Bitcoin Lightning Network integration.
+The Lexe Sidecar API itself is excellent - this package just handles the setup complexity so you can focus on building great Lightning applications.

+**Key Design Principles:**
+- **Standard Python packaging** - Install with pip, import normally
+- **Minimal dependencies** - Only requires `requests`
+- **Clean API surface** - Simple import, clear methods
+- **Production ready** - Proper error handling, logging, and lifecycle management
+- **Direct API access** - No unnecessary abstraction over the Lexe Sidecar API